Welcome to the Ashley River Creative Arts Media Center!

 Our mission is to inspire a love of reading, the arts, and lifelong learning in all of our students.
 On a typical day in the media center, students may be writing or performing a puppet show, using research databases to gather information, learning about new books and authors, or using iPads to film commercials to convince settlers to travel on the Oregon Trail.
 We strive to make the media center a welcoming, friendly place.Media Center Hours and Policies

 The media center is open every school day from 8:30 to 4:00 PM.
 Students visit the media center once a week with their class but can ask their teachers for library passes to visit at any time.
 Students in First Grade and above can check out two books at a time.
 Books are due after two weeks but may be renewed.
+If a student has ten or more books checked out at one time, they are required to turn at least some of them in before they can checkout others.
 While no fines are charged for overdue books, students are encouraged to return books promptly so other students may have the opportunity to read them.
 In the case of lost books, students are encouraged to keep looking for them until the end of the year.
 At that time, if the books are still lost, students must pay for them before receiving their report card.

 Many of our digital resources are available online and can be accessed from home.
 Some require passwords.
 Please contact Mr. Grayson for help logging in.

 Online Library Catalog (Destiny): Our catalog is available 24/7.
 Students can access a personalized version of the catalog, Destiny Quest, which can be found on the left hand side of the catalog's homepage.
 Contact Mr. Grayson for login information for Destiny Quest.
 No logins are required for our main catalog.